Krnsand/pp3-hangman/README.md

 ![You win](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/you_win.png)

 * Play again
     * Here the player has chosen Y (YES) and the game restarts
+    * The player can see their final score
+    * The game restarts

 ![Play again](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/play_again.png)